RNA, local moves on plane trees, and transpositions on tableaux: The graph of -local moves in type

 \begin{proof} Consider again the schematic in Figure~\ref{fig:blob1}.
-The number of descendants of the root as well as all vertices in the subtrees a, b, c, d, e remains the same after each local move.
-However the length-two path itself has three descendants while the peak has only two. \end{proof}
+The number of descendants of the root as well as all vertices in the subtrees $a$, $b$, $c$, $d$, $e$ remains the same after each $s_{i}$-local move.
+However the length-two path to the left has a total of three descendants while the peak to the right has a total of only two. \end{proof}